Why do this problem?

-While the class is working, note any particularly good ways of recording or working systematically, and highlight them to the rest of the class.
+While the class is working, watch out for any moments of surprise and ask those children to try to explain why they were suprised.
+As you wander round the room, note any particularly good ways of recording or working systematically, and highlight them to the rest of the class.

 Towards the end of the time working on the problem, leave some time for the class to come together to share what they have done.
 As well as discussing the number that lit up all the lights, encourage children to explain how they approached the problem.

 Which number would be good to try next?
 Why?